 - Very High Price

 Speaking of the heatsink, it also includes some new features such as perforations in the heatpipes for increased airflow permeation.
 The card also features a big copper heat spreader that allows more extensive contact with the GPU die as well as the memory modules for maximum heat dissipation.
-The card is impressively thought out in terms of thermals, which is evident by the fact that even the backplate includes two heatpipes for cooling.
+The card is impressively thought out in terms of thermals, which is evident by the fact that even the backplate includes two heat pipes for cooling.
+The Boost Clock are high among average for this Graphics Card.

-Overall, the only drawback of the card may be its aesthetics and price.
+Overall, the only drawback of this GPU might be its aesthetics and price.
 For some people, the asymmetrical fan design and the huge light bar take away from the look of the card rather than adding in it, and the price for the FTW3 puts it squarely against the very best variants out there.
-However, the EVGA FTW3 is a stellar performer and definitely worth strong consideration.
+However, the EVGA FTW3 is a stellar performer and definitely a strong contender when it comes to the best RTX 3070 graphics cards.

 A Robust Offering from Gigabyte